kruedae/extracting_data/README.md

 ### Installation and dependencies

-Download the GitHub repository and go to Jupyter Notebooks folder to run the notebooks.
+Download the GitHub repository and follow the next step befor go to run the notebooks.
-Do not change the name of the MLQD folder as the system will look for the MLQD folder.

 *Some dependencies:*